yancanmao/yancanmao.github.io/_pages/about.md

 About me
 ======

-I am currently a System Engineer and Researcher at ByteDance Singapore, where I focus on developing AI Infrastructure Ray for large-scale distributed machine learning workloads.
+I am a System Engineer and Researcher at ByteDance Singapore, where I work on advancing AI infrastructure built on Ray to support large-scale distributed machine learning workloads.
-Previously, I was a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), where I concentrated on cloud-native data systems and stream processing technologies.
-I completed my PhD at NUS under the supervision of  [Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).
+Previously, I was a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), focusing on cloud-native data systems and stream processing infrastructures.
+I completed my PhD at NUS under the supervision of[Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).

-I actively collaborate with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) on innovative research in streaming systems and related topics.
+I collaborate closely with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) on research in high-performance streaming systems and data-intensive computing.

-My primary research interests include heterogeneous ML workloads orchestration, distributed stream processing, and configuration optimization.
+My research interests span heterogeneous ML workload orchestration, distributed stream processing, and automatic configuration optimization.
-I am deeply involved in the Apache Flink ecosystem, implementing novel research ideas to address challenges in large-scale data processing and streaming systems.
+I have been actively involved in the Apache Flink and have contributed to the Ray ecosystem, translating research ideas into production-ready systems for large-scale data and streaming workloads.

 <!-- Contact